rber14/complex_copy/README.md

     Cloud deployment & scaling (AWS Elastic Beanstalk).

     Systems design & distributed architecture.
+⚙️ How the Project Works

+    Multi-container architecture:

+        Express container → Acts as the backend server, handling API requests and business logic.

+        React container → Provides the frontend client, serving the user interface.

+        Worker container → Handles background tasks (e.g., queue processing, async jobs).

+        Nginx container → Serves as a reverse proxy, routing traffic between client and server, and handling load balancing.

+    Databases & caching:

+        Postgres → Relational database for structured app data (users, transactions, etc.).

+        Redis → In-memory store for caching, session management, or message queues.

+    Docker Compose: Defines all containers, their relationships, and networking in a single YAML file.
+This makes it easy to spin up the entire stack locally or in staging.

+    CI/CD pipeline:

+        Travis CI → Automates testing and builds.
+Every commit triggers checks to ensure code quality.

+        AWS Elastic Beanstalk → Manages deployment of the Dockerized app in the cloud.

+        Dockerrun.aws.json → Configuration file that tells Elastic Beanstalk how to run the multi-container setup.

 Impact: Delivered a scalable, cloud-hosted application showcasing end-to-end ownership — from coding and containerization to automated testing and deployment.
 Demonstrated ability to build resilient, production-ready systems in a startup-style environment.